-Starkey and Widex.
+Starkey and Widex are two of the most popular hearing aid brands.
 Founded in 1967 and headquartered in Minnesota, Starkey Hearing Technologies is the first company to introduce artificial intelligence to hearing aids with its Livio AI model.
 Widex was started in 1956 in Denmark, and its line of technically advanced hearing aids has helped make it one of the largest hearing device manufacturers worldwide.

-Specialized functions are what enable modern hearing devices to play a greater role in improving and maintaining quality of life after hearing loss.
-Both Starkey and Widex offer a feature that filters out the “ringing in the ears” experienced by those who are affected by tinnitus.
+Specialized functions are what enable modern hearing devices to play a greater role in improving and maintaining one’s quality of life after hearing loss.
+Both Starkey and Widex offer a feature that filters out the ringing noises experienced by those affected by tinnitus.

 Thrive is an innovative breakthrough feature found on Starkey’s Livio model that enables the user to communicate with others who are speaking different languages.
-The company also makes specialized devices for use in specific fields, such as models designed to be worn by newscasters, musicians and pilots.
+The company also makes specialized devices for use in specific fields, such as models designed to be worn by newscasters, musicians, and pilots.
 The Starkey SoundGear is a device that was designed to protect the wearer from the types of loud and potentially harmful noises that could be encountered while at some industrial sites.